 For the award of a major in Econometrics, students complete:

-1. Two junior prerequisite units of study (12 credit points), as follows:
+(1) 12 credit points in junior prerequisite units of study, as follows:

-- BUSS1020 Quantitative Business Analysis (OR ECMT1010 Business and Economic Statistics A) +
+- BUSS1020 Quantitative Business Analysis OR ECMT1010 Introduction to Economic Statistics +

-+ Students enrolled in the Bachelor of Commerce and related combined degrees must complete BUSS1020 as it is a core unit for their programs, rather than the ECMT alternative.
++ Students enrolled in the Bachelor of Commerce and combined degrees (administered by the Business School) MUST complete BUSS1020 as a prerequisite for this major (as it is a core unit for these programs).

 - ECMT2130 Financial Econometrics